nigelb/OGC_JAXB/README.md

       .
       .
 ```
-Unfortunately a DOM [Text](http://docs.oracle.com/javase/1.4.2/docs/api/org/w3c/dom/Text.html) Node is not an element and not a node.
+Unfortunately a DOM [Text](http://docs.oracle.com/javase/1.4.2/docs/api/org/w3c/dom/Text.html) Node is a DOM Node instead of a DOM Element.
-So if we were to unmarshal [sos/1.0.0/schema/src/test/samples/sosInsertObservation2.xml](/nigelb/OGC_JAXB/blob/master/sos/1.0.0/schema/src/test/samples/sosInsertObservation2.xml) the any element would be empty.
+So if we were to unmarshal [sos/1.0.0/schema/src/test/samples/sosInsertObservation2.xml](/nigelb/OGC_JAXB/blob/master/sos/1.0.0/schema/src/test/samples/sosInsertObservation2.xml) the `any` element would be `null`.
-This also leaves us unable to populate this field via the JAXB classes that have been generated without doing something ridiculous like:
+This also leaves us unable to populate this field via the generated JAXB classes without doing something ridiculous like this:

 ```java
         InsertObservation insert = new InsertObservation();